avniproject/avni-docs-temp/readme/Implementers/how-do-i/choosing-android-device-for-avni.md

----
-title: "Choosing android device for Avni"
+title: Choosing android device for Avni
-slug: "choosing-android-device-for-avni"
-excerpt: ""
+excerpt: ''
-hidden: false
-createdAt: "Tue Sep 12 2017 10:49:23 GMT+0000 (Coordinated Universal Time)"
-updatedAt: "Thu Jun 27 2024 04:36:20 GMT+0000 (Coordinated Universal Time)"
----
 We are listing down some criteria which could help you in deciding which device to choose.
 The price range kept in this analysis is between 7000 to 10000 Indian Rupees.

 **OS Version**: While Avni will work on version >= 5.0, but if you are purchasing a new device then it is better to go for a more recent version.
 Realistically though setting the bar too high will reduce your options.
 Hence we recommend version >= 11.